Tax & Residency · Last updated 2 June 2026

 This is the one we know best, and honestly, it is the one that makes the most sense for most UK citizens right now.

-The tax picture: 15% corporate tax, zero capital gains tax, zero inheritance tax, and income tax rates that top out well below the UK.
-The Cat 2 scheme caps your tax liability at around £39,000 per year regardless of income.
+The tax picture: Corporate tax sits at 15% (as of July 2024), alongside zero capital gains tax, zero inheritance tax, and no VAT or GST.
+Income tax rates top out well below the UK.
+The Category 2 residency scheme fixes your annual tax liability at a minimum of approximately £37,000 per year regardless of how much you earn, with a ceiling of approximately £42,380 on the first £120,000 of income (as of 2026).
 Read our full breakdown of Cat 2 residency.
+For very high earners, the HEPSS (High Executive Possessing Specialist Skills) scheme applies to salaries from £160,000 and caps tax exposure on that first £160,000.

 The big one: the EU treaty.
-The UK and Spain confirmed an April signing date for the post-Brexit treaty on Gibraltar.
-From April 10, 2026 (provisional application), the border fence with Spain is being physically removed.
+The UK-EU treaty on Gibraltar is scheduled for provisional application on 15 July 2026.
+This effectively removes the hard border between Gibraltar and Spain.
 Gibraltar residents will have practical free movement across the Schengen area.
 For British nationals who lost EU freedom of movement after Brexit, this is enormous.
-You get a British territory with a familiar legal system AND access to mainland Europe without visa headaches.
+You get a British territory with a familiar legal system, low taxes, and access to mainland Europe without visa headaches.
+That combination does not exist anywhere else.

 Bottom line: Gibraltar is not the "easy, just show up" option it was a year ago.
-But the fundamentals, low tax, English-speaking, familiar legal system, Mediterranean climate, and now Schengen access, make it the strongest all-round package for UK citizens in 2026.
+But the fundamentals, low tax, English-speaking, familiar legal system, Mediterranean climate, and Schengen access from July 2026, make it the strongest all-round package for UK citizens right now.

 UAE (Dubai)